Skip to footer content

 End Module

 The code above demonstrates how to use the FromFile method to read a PDF from an existing file and convert it into a PDF document object.
-This object allows us to examine the text and images on PDF.
-The object has a method called ExtractTextFromPages that we can use to get a string that includes all the text content on a given page of the document by passing a list of page numbers as a parameter.
-Below left side is the source PDF and right side is the data from PDF.
+This object allows examining the text and images in the PDF.
+The object has a method called ExtractTextFromPages that can be used to get a string that includes all the text content on given pages of the document by passing a list of page numbers as a parameter.
+Below the left side is the source PDF and the right side is the data extracted.

-How to Parse PDF File in VB.NET: Figure 3 - Extract text between pages output
+How to Parse PDF File in VB.NET, Figure 2: Extract text between pages output Extract text between pages output

 Extract Image from PDF file

-We can also extract images available in the PDF file.
-IronPDF provides list of methods to extract image such as:
+IronPDF provides a list of methods to extract images such as:

-Each method allows to extract images from a page or from multiple pages of the document.
+Each method allows extracting images from a page or multiple pages of the document.

 Dim pdfdoc = PdfDocument.FromFile("result.pdf")